dynamsoft-docs/capture-vision-docs-js/programming/javascript/index.md

 - `Image Processing`: DCV processes the images to derive information, powered by Dynamsoft's cutting-edge algorithms.
 To ensure efficient operation in web environments like browsers, these algorithms are compiled into [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) modules (.wasm files).
 These modules are large in size, and DCV can asynchronously preload them into the web page to enhance user experience.

 - `Output`: The derived information is made available to other business logic through the [Captured Result Receiver (CRR)](https://www.dynamsoft.com/capture-vision/docs/core/architecture/output.html#captured-result-receiver) interface.
 In web applications, real-time interaction is crucial.
-DCV leverages Dynamsoft Camera Enhancer’s UI functionality to display results at runtime and, in some cases, allows user intervention to improve results.
+DCV leverages Dynamsoft Camera Enhancer's UI functionality to display results at runtime and, in some cases, allows user intervention to improve results.

 ## Using the SDK